 Recognized deferred tax assets / (liabilities) Assets / (liabilities)

-March 31, 2016 March 31, 2015
+March 31, 2017 March 31, 2016

 Deferred tax assets

-Property, Plant and Equipment 243,502 159,787
+Property, Plant and Equipment 259,470 243,502

-243,502 159,787
+259,470 243,502

 Deferred tax liabilities

-Intangible assets (1,21,317) (107,671)
+Intangible assets (127,280) (121,317)

-Finance Lease obligations (1,22,185) (52,116)
+Finance Lease obligations (132,190) (122,185)

-(2,43,502) (159,787)
+(259,470) (243,502)

 Net deferred tax asset recognized in balance sheet

+The Group has recognised deferred tax assets only to the extent of deferred tax liabilities arising during the year.
 In assessing the realizability of the deferred income tax assets, management considers whether some portion or all of the deferred income tax assets will not be realized.
 The ultimate realization of the deferred income tax assets and tax loss carry forwards is dependent upon the generation of future taxable income during the periods in which the temporary differences become deductible.
 Management considers the scheduled reversals of deferred tax liabilities, projected future taxable income and tax planning strategy in making this assessment.
 Based on the level of historical taxable income and projections of future taxable income over the periods in which the deferred tax assets are deductible, management believes that the Company will realize the benefits of those recognized deductible differences.
 The amount of deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income are reduced.